RobRendell/gTove/README.md

     saving the store dispatches the scenarioSaved action for the *previous* saved scenario state (the one about to be overwritten.)

-* LERP camera changes when you change focus level/refocus.
-Ideally also happen for mini preview toggling top-down?
 * Ross was trying to navigate with the browser forward/back buttons.
 * Elastic selection tool, to select multiple minis/templates at once?